 98 youth enrolled in the Western Region Children's FSP tracks for FY23/24.
 Children's Treatment Services (CTS) Clinic FSP track enrolled and served 17 children.
 Most children served were between 15 to 16 years old (47%).
 CTS had an 18% reduction in Hospitalizations and a 33% reduction in Crisis emergency room visits.
-Arrest was down 100%.
+Arrests were down 100%.
 Both expulsions and suspensions were down 90% and 89%, respectively.
 The Moreno Valley Children's Interagency Program (MVCHIP) FSP track enrolled and served 42 children.
 29% of members were aged 15 and 16 years of age.
 Hospitalizations and crisis emergency room use decreased by 68%.
-MVCHIP members had 90% reduction in school expulsion and 89% in suspension.
+MVCHIP members had a 90% reduction in school expulsions and a 89% reduction in suspensions.
 Riverside Family Wellness FSP track enrolled and served 39 children.
 54% of the children served were male, and 51% were between the ages of 15 and 16.
 There was a decrease in hospitalization and crisis emergency room visits (68%).
 Suspensions and expulsions decreased, and school grades and attendance improved.